jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (e) at the time the person acquires the shares, the FIF—
     (i) employs the person:
-    (ii) owns, directly or indirectly, the person’s employer; and (f) the person acquires the shares under a share purchase agreement; and (g) the share purchase agreement includes a restriction on the disposal of the shares; and (h) at the beginning of the year, the period of the restriction— (i) has not expired:
+    (ii) owns, directly or indirectly, the person’s employer; and (f) the person acquires the shares under a employee share scheme; and (g) the employee share scheme includes a restriction on the disposal of the shares; and (h) at the beginning of the year, the period of the restriction— (i) has not expired:
     (ii) has expired for a period of less than 6 months.
+Share scheme taxing date
+(2) A person’s rights in a FIF in an income year are not an attributing interest to the extent to which— (a) the rights are a direct income interest; and
+  (b) section EX 30(1)﻿(c) does not apply; and
+  (c) the person acquires the shares or related interests under an employee share scheme; and (d) at the beginning of the year, the share scheme taxing date for the shares or related interests has not passed.

 ### EX 39 Terminating exemption for grey list company with numerous New Zealand shareholders
 [Repealed]